• Home

 If you don’t have any milk, you could even use water.
 And if you don’t have any vinegar, you could use lemon juice.

-You could also substitute the milk/vinegar combo for the same quantity of yogurt.
+You could also substitute the milk/vinegar combo for natural yogurt.
 (You may need to add a splash of water to get the consistency right.)

 If you prefer to use buttermilk too, that’s totally OK!
 I find this recipe works best with 285ml (10oz) buttermilk.